CraftAndCode/logical-operations/README.md

 ```
 ## Step 8 @showHint
 ### Logical NOT
-Using these three logical operations, you can construct a condition as complex as you want.
-This code, for example, makes Micro:bit to show the sun picture only if it is bright and no buttons are pressed.
+Using these three logical operations, you can construct a condition that's as complex as you want.
+This code, for example, makes the Micro:bit show the sun picture only if it is bright and no buttons are pressed.
 ```blocks
 basic.forever(function () {
     if (input.lightLevel() > 200 && !(input.buttonIsPressed(Button.A) || input.buttonIsPressed(Button.B))) {